tobanw/blog-posts/2017-06-22-reddit-engagement.md

 Other subreddits vary widely, but many thriving communities are based around a specific interest, such as [r/coffee](https://www.reddit.com/r/Coffee/).

 I was interested to see how user behavior differed across this divide.
-Based on my personal experience with reddit, I suspected that people would get the most value out of reddit by going beyond the frontpage and finding subreddits related to their specific interests.
+Based on my experience as a redditor, I suspected that people would get the most value out of reddit by going beyond the frontpage and finding subreddits related to their specific interests.
 As a result, they would become more engaged in those communities and leave more comments overall.
 However, given the popularity of the frontpage, it wasn't obvious that this would be true.

 What I found was that redditors who participate in communities beyond the frontpage are indeed more engaged users.
 To measure this, I grouped users by the percentage of comments they made on posts outside of the frontpage default subreddits.
 Then I calculated the average number of comments for each group.
 As I expected, it increased as users shifted their activity beyond the frontpage.

+### Alternative explanations

 To increase my confidence that this relationship is causal, I did some additional checks to rule out alternative explanations.
 My main concern was that user tenure drives both effects: users with longer tenure both comment more and participate more broadly in other communities.